shayan-taheri/sqlinstaller/README.md

 <?xml version="1.0" encoding="utf-8"?>
 <ProviderFactory xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xmlns="ProviderFactory">
    <!--
-   The ProviderFactory configuration XML is used by SQL Installer.NET to control interaction with the underlying ADO.NET data provider.
+   The ProviderFactory configuration XML is used by SQL Installer to control interaction with the underlying ADO.NET data provider.
 This file is an embedded resource within the binary.
-However, if you rename the ProviderFactory.xml.orig (remove orig) found within the SQL Installer.NET installation folder, you can customize these per installation.
+However, you can override these per installation using a custom sqlinstaller.xml file.
    There are five scripts that you can customize:

    1. Exists: checks to see if the target database already exists.
-Will replace {0} with the database name passed in from the configuration (SQLInstaller.xml).
+Will replace {0} with the database name passed in from the configuration (sqlnstaller.xml).
       Simply return a numeric value greater than zero if the database exists.
       Note: for Oracle you will check for a USER account.
    2. Drop: drops the target database (or USER if Oracle).
 Will replace {0} with the